Interview answer drill

 ARIA roles describe element purpose for assistive technologies.
-They improve accessibility when native semantics aren’t available, but should not replace proper HTML tags.
-ARIA should match real behavior; incorrect roles hurt accessibility.
-Test with keyboard navigation and screen readers.
+They improve accessibility when native semantics aren't available, but should not replace proper HTML tags.
+The common mistake is treating ARIA like a shortcut: roles can label a custom widget, but they do not add keyboard support, focus management, or state updates for you.

 Overview

-ARIA (Accessible Rich Internet Applications) defines roles and properties that help assistive technologies understand the purpose of elements, especially when default HTML semantics aren’t enough.
+ARIA (Accessible Rich Internet Applications) defines roles and properties that help assistive technologies understand the purpose of elements when native HTML semantics aren’t enough.
+The native-first rule matters: ARIA can change how a custom control is announced, but it does not automatically add keyboard behavior, focus handling, or state updates.

 Type